 During World War I (1918-1919), Lew was Physical Director for Army Camps in Lee, Virginia and Devens, Massachusetts.
 At the end of the war, he was the Assistant Executive Secretary for War Camp Community Service, Washington, DC.
-Working with discharged soldiers in transition.
-Also, developing recreational activities.
+In this position he worked with discharged soldiers in transition and developed recreational activities.

-In the 1920s, Gerard Lew and his wife Carolyn, and their two daughter Frances and Alice moved to Chicago, where he worked for US Post Office, as an instructor.
-Here he developed a plan with the Post Office Welfare Organization and the Chicago Settlement House, for a Civil Service School for postal workers.
+In the 1920s, Gerard, his wife Carolyn, and their two daughter Frances and Alice, moved to Chicago, where he worked for the US Post Office as an instructor.
+Here he developed a plan with the Post Office Welfare Organization and the Chicago Settlement House for a Civil Service School for postal workers.

 In Chicago, Gerard Lew and Margaret Taylor-Burroughs founded the DuSable Museum in 1961.
-Lew was the first president of this oldest African American museum in country dedicated to the study and conservation of black history, culture, and art.
-Among the artifacts on displayed at the DuSable Museum is the powder horn used by his great, great grandfather Barzillai Lew, soldier and fifer in the American Revolution.
+Lew was the first president of this museum, the oldest in country dedicated to the study and conservation of black history, culture, and art.
+Among the artifacts on displayed at the DuSable Museum is the powder horn used by his great-great-grandfather Barzillai Lew, a soldier and fifer in the American Revolution.

 “Funeral services for Gerard Lew, 78, of Chicago, and formerly of Lowell will be held tomorrow.
 He died March 19, 1965, following an operation.